 Some of our objections to the use of formal reorganisation procedures to treat COVID-19 distress could be addressed by a change in the law, or to its interpretation.
-The requirement that operating costs be paid as expenses could be relaxed, allowing a debtor to shelter from enforcement from both pre- and post-commencement creditors; alternatively, normal rules on when new finance can be given priority over existing claims could be relaxed with a view to inducing lending to cover operating costs.61 More generally, direct costs could be reduced by relaxing safeguards against expropriation risk (for example, by reducing the need for court oversight to the minimum level required by public law).
+The requirement that operating costs be paid as expenses could be relaxed, allowing a debtor to shelter from enforcement from both pre- and post-commencement creditors.
+Normal rules on when new finance can be given priority over existing claims could be modified with a view to inducing lending to cover operating costs.61 More generally, direct costs could be reduced by relaxing safeguards against expropriation risk, for example, by reducing the need for court oversight to the minimum level required by public law.
 Such changes will not, however, deal with all of our objections: indirect costs will remain, and prospects of a lower cost workout could plausibly be expected to improve post-lockdown.
 More fundamentally, such changes could do significant harm to debtors in the future: if the concessions extracted from creditors and counterparties to deal with the particular features of COVID-19 distress become a permanent feature of the law (for example, through the operation of rules of precedent), the costs of these concessions will ultimately be borne by debtors, in the form of increased borrowing costs and/or reduced availability of debt finance, and increased contracting costs.
-Leaving COVID-19 distress to be dealt with by the prevailing reorganisation law seems to us to generate a very high risk of such distortive effects.
-There is evidence of such effects from reorganisation rule-making in previous
+Leaving COVID-19 distress to be dealt with by the prevailing reorganisation law would generate a very high risk of such distortive effects.
+There is evidence of such effects